Overcoming Clay Soil and Sunlight Issues

 An area in my garden has clay soil and only receives afternoon sun from around 3pm.
-In summer, the sun can be so strong it burns the plants, and in winter this area may receive no direct sunshine at all.
+In summer, the sun can be so strong and in winter it may receive no direct sunshine.
 I’ve tried planting roses, peonies and hydrangeas but to no avail.
 A friend suggested I try planting cranberries.
-Do you think they will grow in this area and if so when should I plant them?
-If not, could you please suggest other suitable plants?
+Do you think they will grow in this area?
+Any suggestions?

 Many gardens in NZ have a similar dilemma; winter shade, summer sun and of course a heavy clay soil.
 The clay soil can be tackled by adding generous amounts of Daltons Garden Time Compost (you can also apply Daltons Clay Breaker) as well as raising the existing levels of the soil and ensuring adequate drainage in that part of the garden.